What's Hot

 The Risk Clock [Click to enlarge image]

-The idea that there are natural harmonics of disorder that can be treated as an expected baseline is an interesting extension to the uncertainty conundrum and it assumes risk is a variable that is oscillating.
-It is also possible that there are hidden Markov properties in cyclical risk patterns and this idea has been written up by a team of analysts from Boston University
+The idea that there are natural harmonics of disorder that can be treated as an expected baseline is an interesting extension to a totally random uncertainty theorem and it assumes risk is a variable that might be oscillating.
+It is also possible that there are hidden Markov properties in the cyclical risk patterns and this idea has been written up by a team of analysts from Boston University

-Their paper LINK ] is certainly deserving of a peruse.
+Their paper can be found here LINK ] and is certainly deserving of a peruse.

 Serfling seems to be everywhere

-But let's take this Risk Clock concept further and ask ourselves where else can these natural risk harmonics be found?
+For a moment let's take this Risk Clock concept a little further and ask ourselves where else can these natural risk harmonics be found?

 Market Cycles

-Certainly if we turn to financial markets, there are plenty of market indicators which are cyclical in nature.
-Take indicators such as Moving Average Convergence and Divergence just for example.
-MACD is a trend like momentum indicator which is created to identify the significance between the two moving averages: The 26 day exponential moving average and the 12 day version of the equivalent.
-The signal line is then plotted over the top of the MACD graph.
+If we turn to financial markets there are plenty of indicators which are cyclical in nature.
+Take indicators such as Moving Average Convergence and Divergence just as an example and straight up.
+MACD is a trend like momentum indicator which is created to identify the significance between the two moving averages: The 26 day exponential moving average and the 12 day version of the equivalent and the signal line is then plotted over the top of the MACD graph.

 Example Technical Patterns in Markets

-It doesn't stop with MACD line patterns and technical traders are swamped with plenty more oscillator signals that give them indication on when to take a position or to let it go.
+It doesn't stop with MACD line patterns and technical traders are swamped with plenty of oscillator signals that will give them an indication on when to take a position or to let it go.

 Here are some other oscillators used by traders: Chaikin Oscillator, Percentage Price Oscillator, Double Exponential Moving Average, Chande Momentum Oscillator, Klinger Oscillator and many more.